North Dakota State Bison football: National championships

-North Dakota State have won 17 national championships: three as a member of the College Division (precursor of Division II), five as a member of Division II, and nine as a member of Division I FCS.
-The Bison have been the runner-up three times (1967, 1981, 1984) and have appeared in a total of 19 national championship games.
+North Dakota State have won 18 national championships: three as a member of the College Division (precursor of Division II), five as a member of Division II, and ten as a member of Division I FCS.
+The Bison have been the runner-up four times (1967, 1981, 1984, and 2022) and have appeared in a total of 20 national championship games.